 This morning, set off through the southeastern corner of Kansas - the shortest stretch of Route 66’s eight-state run, but one rich in history, interest and photo opportunities (such as Nelson’s Old Riverton Store, and Galena - watch out for ‘Mater’ the old tow-truck in the animated movie ‘Cars’, and be sure to stop off in Baxter Springs for a visit to the exciting new ‘Decades of Wheels’ classic car collection.
 The Oklahoma section of the Mother Road comprises the longest driveable mileage of any state, and heading for Tulsa - there is a real feeling of reaching the very heart and soul of America.
-Stop to view the magnificent Coleman Theater in Miami, and enjoy a hearty pot roast lunch in the Clanton’s’ family cafe in Vinita.
-In Claremore, silent movie star Will Rogers is commemorated in his own Movie Theatre and Museum and close to Tulsa, the 20 foot-tall concrete Blue Whale at Catoosa makes a fun photo stop.
+Stop to view the magnificent Coleman Theater in Miami, and enjoy a hearty pot roast lunch in the Clantons’ family cafe in Vinita, In Claremore, silent movie star and famous wit Will Rogers is commemorated in his own movie theater and Museum and close to Tulsa, the 20 foot-tall concrete Blue Whale at Catoosa makes a fun photo stop.
 Tulsa - where Route 66 was conceived by visionary local businessman Cyrus Avery in 1927 - is home for the next 2 nights.

 Day 6 Tulsa

-A small, sleepy town at the turn of the 20th century but within a dozen years Tulsa had blossomed into a bustling oil-prospectors’ city and today it is replete with history, culture, energy and fun.
-Home to the most substantial art and artefacts collection of the American West at the Gilcrease Museum, or marvel at collections of European art acquired by the oil barons of old, there is much to see on this free day in and around Tulsa.
+A small, sleepy town at the turn of the 20th century - within a dozen years Tulsa had blossomed into a bustling oil-prospectors’ city and today it is replete with history, culture, energy and fun.
+Home to the most substantial art and artefacts collection of the American West, marvellous collections of European art acquired by the oil barons of old, there is much to see on this free day in and around Tulsa.
 Vibrant Guthrie Green plays host to mouthwatering food trucks most days.
-It’s an ideal stop for lunch and the super-cool Brady Arts District, center of Tulsa’s ‘live’ music pedigree - jazz, folk, blues, rock, is the home of the famed Woody Guthrie Center.
+It’s an ideal stop for lunch and the super-cool Brady Arts District, centre of Tulsa’s music pedigree, embracing jazz, blues, rock, and of course folk - in the evocative Woody Guthrie Center.
 Lively evening entertainment is a hallmark of the District.

 Day 7 Tulsa - Oklahoma (170KM)